 To make your life a little easier here, you might want to open a German bank account.
-Whilst it seems a little daunting, it's relatively easy - although you may want to bring a German speaking friend with you to your appointment if you're not too confident with the language and decide to go for a high-street bank.
+Whilst it seems a little daunting, it's relatively easy - although if you decide to go for a highstreet bank, you may need to bring a Germanspeaking friend with you to your appointment if you aren't confident in the language.